 Understanding Ontario’s Complex Mandatory Reporting Requirements

-In this session of the Regulatory Education Program (REP), participants reviewed the intricacies of Ontario’s mandatory reporting requirements for health professionals, with a particular focus on naturopathic doctors (NDs).
-These requirements involved sensitive issues, including child abuse and neglect, sexual abuse, findings of guilt, negligence, malpractice, incapacity, reportable and communicable diseases, and breaches of patient privacy.
+In this session, we reviewed the intricacies of Ontario’s mandatory reporting requirements for health professionals, particularly NDs.
+These requirements included sensitive issues related to child abuse and neglect, sexual abuse, findings of guilt, negligence, malpractice, and incapacity, as well as reportable and communicable diseases and breaches of patient privacy.
+By the end of the session, you were expected to be able to understand what had to be reported and to whom, through the various legislative structures in Ontario.

-Click here to register for the recording
+Click here to register for the recording.

-Dr. Adam Gratton, ND
+Dr. Adam Gratton

 Dr. Adam Gratton, ND completed his naturopathic medical studies at the Canadian College of Naturopathic Medicine (CCNM) in 2008 after obtaining his Specialist Bachelor of Science degree in Toxicology at the University of Toronto.
 Following his naturopathic medical studies, he completed a two-year residency at the Canadian College of Naturopathic Medicine followed by a Master of Science degree in Pharmacology and Toxicology at Michigan State University.